Global training solutions for engineers creating the world's electronics

 Reinterpret cast

-reinterpret_cast<T> is the most severe cast, and should be used very sparingly.
+reinterpret_cast<T> is the most severe cast and should be used sparingly.
 It turns one type directly into another - such as casting the value from one pointer to another, storing a pointer in an int, or all sorts of other nasty things.
-Largely, the only guarantee you get with reinterpret_cast is that if you cast the result back to the original type, you will get the exact same value.
-There are many conversions that reinterpret_cast cannot do, too.
-It's used primarily for weird conversions and bit manipulations, like turning a raw data stream into actual data or storing data in the low bits of an aligned pointer.
+Essentially, the only guarantee you get with reinterpret_cast is that you will get the same value if you cast the result back to the original type.
+There are several conversions that reinterpret_cast cannot do, too.
+It's used primarily for particularly weird conversions and bit manipulations, like turning a raw data stream into actual data or storing it in an aligned pointer's low bits.

 For example: